Dillon-Lively/Budglet-Documentation/README.md

 # Budglet-Documentation

-Technical documentation portfolio for the Budglet, a Java-based personnal finance application.
+Technical documentation portfolio for the Budglet, a Java-based personal finance application.
 This pository contains technical documentation created for Budglet, a personnal finance application developed as a team project for a senior-level Software Engineering course at California State University San Marcos.

 ## Project Overview